Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: A Simple Consciousness-Collapse Model

-A natural choice is to define the distance of two Q-shapes $Q=(q_1,q_2,q_3,q_4)^\top$ (i.e.\ with rows $q_1,\ldots,q_4$) and $\tilde Q=(\tilde q_1,\tilde q_2,\tilde q_3,\tilde q_4)^\top$ as where $\mathcal{D}$ is some choice of distance measure on the set of probability distributions.
+where $\mathcal{D}$ is some choice of distance measure on the set of probability distributions.
 That is, the distance of two Q-shapes is the sum of the distances of their probability distributions.
-(This is precisely the form of IIT3.0's extended Earth mover's distance measure.)
+(This is very similar to the form of IIT3.0's extended Earth mover's distance measure.)

 Now we have a large choice of possible distance measures $\mathcal{D}$ at our disposal.
-However, note that the four Q-shapes of the dyad (Eqs.~(\ref{eqQShape1}) and~(\ref{eqQShape2})) consist of a small variety of very simple probability distributions only: all entries are $0$ or $\frac 1 2$, and any two rows are either equal, or they differ in all $4$ entries.
+However, note that the four Q-shapes of the dyad (Equations~(\ref{eqQShape1}) and~(\ref{eqQShape2})) consist of a small variety of very simple probability distributions only: all entries are $0$ or $\frac 1 2$, and any two rows are either equal, or they differ in all four entries.
 Two identical rows must have distance zero.
-Furthermore, it is natural to demand that every two probability distributions arising as rows in these Q-shapes that differ in \textit{all four} places all have the same distance, which we can set to unity by a choice of scaling factor.
+Furthermore, it is natural to demand that every two probability distributions arising as rows in these Q-shapes that differ in all four places all have the same distance, which we can set to unity by a choice of scaling factor.
 For example,

 We can then determine the distances between all pairs of Q-shapes of the dyad and obtain the following values, writing $\mathcal{D}(Q,\tilde Q)$ as the $Q\tilde Q$-entry of a table: